leynos/concordat-vale/docs/packaging-a-vale-style-as-a-zip.md

 printf 'THISNeedsFixing\n' | vale --ext=.txt -
 ```

-Expect the `CamelToSnake.yml` message and a suggested fix.
+The `CamelToSnake.yml` message and a suggested fix should be emitted.

 ______________________________________________________________________